 The La Crosse Lions are honored to host the Wisconsin State Lions Centennial Convention on May 4 - 7.
 Please help us celebrate and learn more about what the Lions do by attending an Ice Cream Social on Friday, May 5 from 5 - 6:30 pm at the La Crosse Center.
-We will be serving ice cream cones by Ranison for $1.00.
+We will be serving cake and ice cream cones ($1.00) by Ranison.
 We have been helping the needy in our communities for 100 years.

 We have completed our fall vision screenings for area children.
 If you would like the Lions to do vision screening for your school, day care or organization during this Spring, please contact us.

 Chartered in 1922, the La Crosse Lions Club and La Crosse Lions Charities (a 501.c.3 corp.) have served the La Crosse Community with volunteer workers, financial assistance, and good citizenship to promote a positive spirit, good government, and an active interest in the civic, cultural, social, and moral welfare of our community.

 The La Crosse Lions meet on the 2nd and 4th Wednesday of the month at 6:30 p.m.
 Our meetings include social time, a dinner, a guest speaker, announcements and other business, along with fun and fellowship.
 Members pay semi-annual dues of $35.00 with family memberships costing $25.00 more per additional family member.
 Members also pay for their meals at the meetings.

 Lions meet the needs of local communities and the world every day because they share a core belief - to serve their community.